HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 Some data sources that contributed data to the KID imposed restrictions on the release of certain data elements or on the number and types of hospitals that could be included in the database.
 Because of confidentiality laws, some data sources were prohibited from providing HCUP with discharge records that indicated specific medical conditions, such as HIV/AIDS or behavioral health.
 Detailed information on these State-specific restrictions is available in Appendix II.

-Contents of CD-ROM
+Contents of DVD

 Inpatient Core File: The Core file contains pediatric discharges sampled from community, non-rehabilitation hospitals in participating HCUP States.
 The unit of observation is an inpatient stay record.
 The Core file contains data elements for linkage, patient demographics, clinical information, and payment information.
-Sample weights for the three types of records, uncomplicated in-hospital births, complicated in-hospital births, and all other pediatric cases, are calculated separately by stratum and are added to each discharge in the Core File, as appropriate, so that only one discharge weight variable (DISCWT) is needed.
+Sample weights for the three types of records, uncomplicated in-hospital births, complicated in-hospital births, and all other pediatric cases, are calculated separately by stratum and are added to each discharge in the Core File, as appropriate, so that only one discharge weight data element (DISCWT) is needed.
 See Table 1 of Appendix III for a list of data elements in the Inpatient Core File.
 This file is available in all years of the KID.

 Hospital File: The hospital-level file contains one observation for each hospital included in the KID and contains variance estimation data elements, linkage data elements, and data elements that describe basic characteristics about hospitals.
 The unit of observation is the hospital.
 The HCUP hospital identifier (HOSPID) provides the linkage between the KID Inpatient Core file and the Hospital file.
 See Table 2 of Appendix III for a list of data elements in the Hospital File.
 This file is available in all years of the KID.